Fiserv/tenants-doc/validator/studio-validators.md

 ## Navigating to Validator
- Every Dev Studio is configured with Validator.
+ Every DevStudio is configured with Validator.
 To navigate github action please follow steps.

 1. Navigate to Tenant Github Repository